Sorting out your Shit!

 Reflections are not always real

-Before you can start to work on your bad habits it is useful to understand why you have them.
+Before you start to work on your bad habits, it is helpful to understand why you have them.
 The way we behave is rarely down to rational thinking.
-Instead, it is a result of our upbringing, the behaviour of the people around us and how we react to fear and stress.
-It is our way of coping with particularly difficult situations.
+Instead, it results from our upbringing, the behaviour of the people around us and how we react to fear and stress.
+It is our way of coping with challenging situations.
 For example, procrastination and perfectionism are responses that allow us to put off doing things we find scary.
 Our brains do not differentiate between truly harmful fears like running out into the road and the act of putting off a task.
 The emotions they evoke are the same – fear, and our brains react to save us by stopping us from walking across the road in front of a bus or releasing our first podcast (in my case).

 How do you know what is bad for you?

 You can usually tell if something is harmful by how you feel emotionally and physically.
 Emotional symptoms include anxiety, anger, nervousness, or paranoia.
-Stress can be manifested physically so if you are tired and have no energy all the time or suffer from nausea, stress headaches or are overwhelmed by fear then these could be a response to negative behaviour patterns.
+Stress can be manifested physically, so if you are tired and have no energy all the time, suffer from nausea, stress headaches or are overwhelmed by fear, then these could be a response to negative behaviour patterns.
 Alternatively, if a particular type of behaviour makes you feel afraid or uncomfortable in any way, then that is a sign that things are not right.

 Have you taken the Quiz yet?